 I always thought that my parents had better service from the politicians in their community.
 My parents rarely follow local politics, but it seems like local politics often follow them.
-They vote.
+They vote and they live where the ward system is implemented.
 On a regular basis their Councillor will drop by and knock on the door.
 They are used to the visits.
 These visits are regular and not just during municipal elections.
 Their Councillor initiates discussion with the public and engages tax payers to participate in local politics.
 Their Councillor ensures that the community residents including my parents are satisfied with the city services.
 When they have an issue it would be difficult for them to find their way around City Hall.
 They are not happy about rising taxes, who is, but they are pleased with their Councillor who helps them out when needed.

 Yes, the City of Mississauga has a ward system and the Councillors are employed full-time.
 The City of Mississauga Councillor’s full-time salaries can be justified then.
 Interestingly enough Toronto Star reported: “In Mississauga, where Councillor Bonnie Crombie edged out her competitor to inherit the mayoral chair from the long-reigning Hazel McCallion, roughly 36 per cent of voters bothered venturing to the poll.”
 What is it then?
 Why is the voter turnout still low?
 I cannot conclude then that better service from the politicians in Mississauga motivates residents to participate in local politics.
 Perhaps my parents have just been lucky.

 “The demands on Councillors will definitely change and a ward system will provide a way to deliver better public service.”